List of Portuguese submissions for the Academy Award for Best International Feature Film

 Portugal has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1980.
 The award is given annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Portuguese nominee is selected by a jury selected by the Instituto do Cinema e do Audiovisual (in English, the Cinema and Audiovisual Institute). but 2012 was the first year the choice was made by the newly Portuguese Academy of Cinema.

-As of 2025, Portugal has submitted forty-two films, but none of them were nominated.
+As of 2026, Portugal has submitted forty-three films, but none of them were nominated.
 The country holds the record of the most submissions without a nomination in the category.

-The country first and only nomination in the awards cerimony came with the animated short film Ice Merchants by João Gonzalez, which was nominated for the Academy Award for Best Animated Short Film at the 95th Academy Awards.
+The country first and only nomination in the awards ceremony came with the animated short film Ice Merchants by João Gonzalez, which was nominated for the Academy Award for Best Animated Short Film at the 95th Academy Awards.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit a film for consideration for the Academy Award for Best Foreign Language Film (now Best International Feature Film) since 1956 (before this, it was given as an honorary award from 1947 to 1955).
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films, releasing a shortlist of 10 films in mid-December.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-One fifth of Portugal's submissions (8 out of 40) were directed by the prolific Manoel de Oliveira.
+One fifth of Portugal's submissions (8 out of 40) were directed by the prolific filmmaker Manoel de Oliveira.

 All films are mainly in Portuguese, except 2007's French language Belle Toujours.